angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 **Matches**: 2-0
 **Games**: 4-1

-This was where we enjoyed the first half of our sandwhich and a banana.
+This was where we enjoyed the first half of our sandwich and a banana.
 Nom nom.

 ### Round 3 vs. Stu on Grixis Control